willadam/website/foss4guk2016/index.md

 ### Registration

-The first batch of early bird tickets will be released on Wednesday 13th April 2016, check back here for instructions!
+The first batch of early bird tickets will be released at 9am on Wednesday 13th April 2016, visit [Eventbrite](http://foss4guk.eventbrite.co.uk/) to buy your ticket!

 ### Accommodation